 Is your data center approaching capacity?
 Or are you searching for cost savings?

 Greater efficiency is the answer to both questions – but when is a replacement better than a retrofit?
-Below, Emerson Network Power d Schneider Electric offer tips on how to tell the difference.
+Below, Emerson Network Power and Schneider Electric offer tips on how to tell the difference.

 When to Retrofit